 If you have a child or are helping save for a family member’s college, you should consider contributing to a 529 college savings account before the end of the year.
 Although these contributions are not deductible for federal taxes, over 30 states and the District of Columbia offer a full or partial deduction or credit for contributions to a 529 plan.

-An estimated 20 percent of households with children under 18 are estimated to have a child with special needs.
-Those with special needs and their families can contribute up to $15,000 a year into an ABLE account.
+An estimated 20% of households with children under 18 are estimated to have a child with special needs.
+Those with special needs and their families can contribute up to $16,000 in 2022 or $17,000 in 2023 into an ABLE account.
 The limit is even higher if the person with the disability is working and does not participate in a workplace 401(k) or other retirement program.

 Money is put in after taxes are paid, and earnings growth and qualified withdrawals are tax free.
 In addition, states allow you to deduct your contribution to this savings program.
 In Massachusetts and other states, there is no minimum to open the account and no annual maintenance fee.

 You may be eligible for certain tax credits.
-Refundable tax credits will not only lower your taxes but can be used to create a surplus, which can get you a refund.
+Refundable tax credits will not only lower your taxes, but can be used to create a surplus, which can get you a refund.
+Especially in years where you made a lot of money, these can really come in handy.

 - Individuals who pay for college or university for themselves or other qualifying individuals may be eligible for this tax credit.
-In 2019 you could get up to $2,500 per qualifying student.
+In 2022, you can get up to $2,500 per qualifying student.
 Fully 40 percent of this tax credit is refundable.

 - You may be eligible for this tax credit if you must pay for childcare or care for disabled dependents.